 About the Test

-Once a student passes the language arts and mathematics subtests, they will earn a State Board of Education issued Certificate of Proficiency which is the legal equivalent to a high school diploma issued by the state of California.
+After passing the language arts and mathematics subtests of the proficiency program, the student will earn a State Board of Education issued Certificate of Proficiency which is the legal equivalent to a high school diploma issued by the state of California.
 After passing the CPP, the student may choose to remain in high school or exit with parent or guardian’s permission to begin attending higher education or their career.

 The CPP tests will serve the same population as the previous CHSPE.
 Eligible students may be either excelling or struggling in high school and need to take the CPP tests in order to exit high school to begin attending higher education or start their career.

 A person is eligible to take a CPP test if they are currently enrolled in high school and either:

 - 16 years of age or older, or